-Aside from accumulating some unwanted charges on the bills, cranking up the heat is not going to necessarily help you sleep better at night.
+Aside from accumulating some unwanted charges on your electricity or gas bill, cranking up the heat is not going to necessarily help you sleep better at night.
 As we fall asleep, our bodies adjust to the temperature of the room.
 In order to fall asleep our body temperatures need to slightly decrease.
 Optimal temperature when you sleep is between 18°C to 22°C.

 While you might find it slightly more difficult to motivate yourself to stay active when the sun is setting much earlier, exercise can increase the quality of your sleep.
 Even if it is just a brisk walk outside during your lunch break, continuing to exercise in the winter months will help you from feeling groggy and tired in the morning.